AdrieanKhisbe/diractions/README.md

 First it was named *alvar*. (as a compaction of alias and variable) It just created an alias to jump in some dir, and a variable to refer to the directory.
 Later it was extended to perform some action in these directories.
 Then it was then extracted into is own repo, hence the troubled initial history.
-With a new repo, he got a new name **Diractions** (*never explain an overobvious pun*), and is growing ever since with new functionnalities. :)
+With a new repo, he got a new name **Diractions** (*never explain an overobvious pun*), and is growing ever since with new functionalities. :)

 <!-- Maybe list of feature introduced after 1 will go there? -->